The Elstree Project

 The Elstree Project is an oral history project which began in 2010, interviewing cast and crew members who worked at Elstree Studios.
-The project is conducted in partnership Howard Berry, a Senior Lecturer at the University of Hertfordshire, and formerly involved Elstree Screen Heritage as a partner.
+The project is conducted by Howard Berry, a Principal Lecturer at the University of Hertfordshire, and formerly involved Elstree Screen Heritage as a partner.
 The project is endorsed by the BECTU History Project and Elstree Film Studios.

 Background

 The Elstree Project interviews cast and crew members who have worked at any of the six main studios in Elstree and Borehamwood: Elstree Film Studios (formerly ABPC, later EMI), BBC Elstree Centre (formerly ATV), MGM-British Studios, Danziger's New Elstree Studios, British and Dominion Studios and The Gate Studios.

 The project has interviewed crew members from various departments including continuity, sound, post-production, camera and lighting, props and scenery and construction.
 Writers, producers and directors have also been interviewed, including Jan Harlan, Roger Moore, Brian Blessed, Kenneth Cope, Walter Murch, and Steven Spielberg.